About File Deletion

 Mac (Chrome)

-If you're using Chrome on Mac, you can delete files directly from the Bookshelf feature.
+If you're using Chrome on Mac with a paid plan, you can delete files directly from the Bookshelf feature.
 No need to search for file locations.

-Safari does not support the File System Access API, so in-app deletion is not available.
+Safari and Firefox do not support the File System Access API, so in-app deletion is not available.
 Please delete files manually from Finder, or open Reading Forest in Chrome to delete.

 How to Delete from Reading Forest (Chrome, Recommended)